 First of all, can we all agree that content is essential to any business nowadays?
 A survey by the Content Marketing Institute found that 92% of marketers say that their company views content as a business asset.
 This means there’s no room for mistakes and missed opportunities.
 Content marketers have to get it right and they have to do it fast.
 There’s no time for messy spreadsheets and endless email chains.

 If you’re like most marketers, spreadsheets have been a big part of your day-to-day work.
-Don’t get us wrong: spreadsheets are great for managing financial data, but they’re a terrible choice for content marketing workflows.
+Don’t get us wrong: spreadsheets are great for managing financial data and tracking business expenses, but they’re a terrible choice for content marketing workflows.
 It’s time for an upgrade.
 Marketers should make sure that they have a modern content approval process in place.

 Not sure why or how it affects your team?
 We’ve prepared a list with cons of using spreadsheets.
 Once you understand the problem, it’s easier to find a solution that works best for you and your team.